Make an absolutely adorable & easy half apron

 - Fold again and using your fabric pen, mark this point on both halves of the apron.

-- Staring from these marked dots, form two pleats on each side of the apron.
+- Starting from these marked dots, form two pleats on each side of the apron.
 The pleats should point to the sides of the apron.

 - Pin the pleats and take the apron to the sewing machine.